mikedigital/cakephp-3-configuration-manager/README.md

 Create a configuration file at `config/config_manager.php` There is a sample file in `plugins/ConfigManager/config/config_manager_example.php`

 If you are using a configuration with the type `date` you will have to include the helper by way of this code in the `src/View/AppView.php` file in the `initialize` method.
 If you don't add it, it's not terrible.
-You just won't have jQuery UI's datepicker and some other light styles we used to make things nice.
+You just won't have some other light styles we used to make things nice.
 This plugin will only add the files within the plugin itself and any additional files where they are needed (ie: `edit` or `index`)

 ```
 $this->loadHelper('ConfigManager.ConfigManager');